 That’s because debt means leverage and leverage means risk.
 Remember, leverage amplifies mistakes, so you need to approach it with caution and with your eyes wide open.

-Unfortunately, the vast majority of people calling themselves “financial adviser” are anything but.
-Even among traditional financial advisers there’s strong disagreement about what it means to be an adviser.
-For example, as a fee-only financial adviser, I’m leery of the term “fee-based adviser.”
+Unfortunately, the vast majority of people calling themselves “financial advisor” are anything but.
+Even among traditional financial advisors there’s strong disagreement about what it means to be an advisor.
+For example, as a fee-only financial advisor, I’m leery of the term “fee-based advisor.”
 That term sounds less salesy than “registered representative,” however, it’s essentially another term for sales professional as they accept fees and commissions.

-As a fee-only adviser, I’m among an admittedly small minority (at least small in this country) who believe advisers should never be allowed to personally profit from their own advice through product sales.
-The idea is, as legal fiduciaries, it’s best for advisers to invoice clients directly for advice.
+As a fee-only advisor, I’m among an admittedly small minority (at least small in this country) who believe advisors should never be allowed to personally profit from their own advice through product sales.
+The idea is, as legal fiduciaries, it’s best for advisors to invoice clients directly for advice.
 This maximizes transparency and dramatically reduces (but does not completely eliminate) conflicts of interest.
 For more information, The National Association of Personal Financial Advisors (NAPFA) is a good place to start.

-Keep in mind that even though all fee-only advisers offer transparent pricing —importantly, quoted in dollar terms—fees for ongoing service might be based on account size.
-That means the adviser will lose revenue if, for example, the client makes a large withdrawal for a down payment on a home.
-For this reason, when you have a specific issue to address, it’s often best to find an adviser who offers advice on an hourly or project fee basis.
+Keep in mind that even though all fee-only advisors offer transparent pricing —importantly, quoted in dollar terms—fees for ongoing service might be based on account size.
+That means the advisor will lose revenue if, for example, the client makes a large withdrawal for a down payment on a home.
+For this reason, when you have a specific issue to address, it’s often best to find an advisor who offers advice on an hourly or project fee basis.